Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Introduction

 \section{Introduction}

 The task of searching for specific moments in a video based on a text query has always been in demand.
-With the rapid growth of video content on all platforms, it has become increasingly important.
-At the same time, despite their improved quality, existing solutions still have very limited performance and, therefore, limited real-world application.
+With the rapid growth of video content, it has become increasingly relevant.
+For instance, in the entertainment industry, quickly locating scenes of interest like epic battles in movies or specific landmarks in travel videos can greatly enhance content accessibility and user engagement.
+In sports analytics, identifying key events can be very important for streaming platforms and spectators.
+Similarly, in security surveillance, rapid search of incidents like car accidents, crime cases, or safety violations in industrial settings is vital for timely response or investigations.

-Existing methods mostly utilize frozen encoders, such as SlowFast \cite{SlowFast} and CLIP \cite{CLIP}, to extract features from videos and text queries in the QVHighlights\cite{QVHighlights} benchmark, but they often fail to align these features effectively.
+Despite this demand, existing solutions for video moment retrieval (MR), which aims to localize specific video intervals, and highlight detection (HD), which focuses on assigning a relevance score to each video sub-clip, exhibit limited performance and scalability, constraining their practical adoption.
+Most of the methods utilize frozen encoders, such as SlowFast \cite{SlowFast} and CLIP \cite{CLIP}, to extract features from videos and text queries in the QVHighlights \cite{QVHighlights} benchmark, but they often fail to align these features effectively.
 Some works, such as \cite{R2}, have attempted to address CLIP's limitations and enhance the quality of video features and have even achieved some performance improvement.
 However, recent advances in foundational video models have enabled the use of more powerful encoders for both text and video, paving the way for novel architectural approaches in the moment retrieval field.
 We propose a new model block that utilizes the advantages of the InternVideo2 \cite{internvideo2} aligned video-text encoder.
 Our approach starts with generating initial highlight scores termed as Local Saliency Scores by directly comparing text and video embeddings and then refining them by incorporating the global context of the entire video.